imclab/bluebox-ng/README.md

 - Styleguide:
  - Always use camelCase, never underscores
  - Use soft-tabs with a four space indent
- - Follow the style of any os the actual modules
+ - Follow the style of the actual modules

 License